Bot Mitigation

 • Go to Web Application FirewallThreshold Based Detection policy

-• You will notice several policies which comes by default with FortiADC.
+• You will notice several policies which come default with the FortiADC.
 You can use these but you cannot customize them.
 So, we will create a new one below.

 • Click on +Create New